COVID scare at G7 meeting after Indian delegates test positive

 Jaishankar was pictured meeting British interior minister Priti Patel on Tuesday, although Patel did not have to self-isolate because the meeting had been held in line with existing rules.
 Both were wearing masks in the photograph.

-India is not a G7 member but was invited by Britain to this week’s summit, along with Australia, South Africa and South Korea.
+India is not a G7 member but was invited by Britain to this week’s meeting, along with Australia, South Africa and South Korea.

 The Indian High Commission in London did not respond to requests for comment.

-Reporting by Andy Bruce, William James and Elizabeth Piper; editing by Guy Faulconbridge and Angus MacSwan
+Reporting by Andy Bruce, William James and Elizabeth Piper; editing by Guy Faulconbridge, Angus MacSwan and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.